hytechclub/web-103/MidSemesterReview/Challenges.md

 # Challenges: Menu Application
 Complete these challenges based on an online menu.

-[Click here to view the Menu Application Repl project.](https://replit.com/@HylandOutreach/MenuApplication) Fork the project to begin the challenges.
+[Click here to view the Menu Application project.](https://glitch.com/edit/#!/online-menu) Remix the project to begin the challenges.

 ## Background: Application Testing
 Run the project, and see how the application works: